DRUG INTERACTIONS

 Most households keep a dozen or more medicines at home.
-Pain relievers, allergy tablets, blood pressure pills, supplements, leftover antibiotics.
-When someone in the family feels unwell, the natural instinct is to reach into the cabinet and take something that helped before.
+Painkillers, allergy tablets, blood pressure medicines, supplements, leftover antibiotics.
+When someone in the family feels unwell, the natural instinct is to reach into the home medicine cabinet for something that helped before.

 But what if two of those medicines should never be taken together?

-Drug interactions are one of the most underestimated risks in home medicine management.
-A 2024 study published in the British Journal of Clinical Pharmacology found that nearly 1 in 4 hospital admissions related to adverse drug reactions involved a preventable interaction.
-The problem is not limited to prescription medicines — over-the-counter painkillers, herbal supplements, and even certain foods can trigger dangerous combinations.
+Drug interactions are one of the most underestimated risks in managing medicines at home.
+A 2024 study published in the British Journal of Clinical Pharmacology found that nearly 1 in 4 hospital admissions related to adverse drug reactions involved an avoidable interaction.
+The problem is not limited to prescription medicines — OTC medicines, herbal supplements, and even certain foods can create dangerous combinations.

 What Is a Drug Interaction?